data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: step-julia-backprop

-*Solution*.
-We can use all the derivatives we calculated in the previous example.
+*Solution.* We can use all the derivatives we calculated in the previous example.
 We define functions which return the index of the $j$ th green node and the $j$ th purple node in the diagram, for convenience.

     pre(julia-executable)
       | "Index of jth green node"